Hi, I'm Jack!

 How?

 For electronics I'm a fan of KiCad and enjoy working with STM32s.
 I've used FreeRTOS and Arm MbedOS, as well as AVR's baremetal SDK on an ATtiny.
-I'm a proponent of compatible and open build systems; the last thing you'll see me using is some proprietary IDE :)
+I'm a big proponent of compatible and open build systems, and will do anything I can to stay out of proprietary IDEs and in my Neovim!